New

 The Continuous Discovery Loop (Weekly)

 Monday: "Any new interviews this week?
-Summarize the key themes."
+Summarize the key themes and quantitative trends."

-Wednesday: "Show me transcripts from the 2 most insightful interviews."
+Wednesday: "Show me transcripts from the 2 most insightful interviews with their structured answers."

 Friday: "Update my report with the latest interview data."